zenithkandel/SastoMahango/API/admin/README.md

             "price": 90.00
         },
         "created_at": "2023-11-23 12:00:00"
+      },
+      {
+        "id": 6,
+        "targetID": 0,
+        "type": "create",
+        "name": "New Apple",
+        "price": 200.00,
+        "contributor_name": "Jane Doe",
+        "current_item": null,
+        "created_at": "2023-11-23 12:30:00"
       }
     ]
   }
   ```

 ### 10. Approve Update Request
-Approves a pending request, updates the main item table, and removes the request.
+Approves a pending request.
+If it's an update, it modifies the existing item.
+If it's a new item request, it creates the item in the database.

 - **URL:** `approveUpdate.php`
 - **Method:** `POST`